-If you live in South-East Queensland there are a surprising number of rail trail rides within a few hours drive of Brisbane.
+If you live in South-East Queensland or Northern NSW there are a surprising number of rail trail rides on your doorstep.

-Here is a list of rides close to Brisbane.
+Here is a list of some of our favourites.
 For inspiration :)

 What are Rail Trails?